 Referrals come from Wandsworth Special Needs Assessment Section.

 On occasions Francis Barber will identify a pupil who meets the above criteria who would benefit from being on the Fresh Start Programme.
 In this case Francis Barber will apply to Special Needs Assessment Section to have this pupil placed on Fresh Start.

 We aim to cater for pupils’ individual needs and provide a programme which is designed specifically for each individual according to the type of difficulties that they are experiencing.
-Stu-dents are encouraged to pursue areas of the curriculum in which they show interest or potential.
-For example, if a student likes gardening or catering of mechanics or music then we endeavour to facilitate their involvement in these areas.
+Students are encouraged to pursue areas of the curriculum in which they show interest or potential.
+For example, if a student likes gardening, catering, mechanics or music then we endeavour to facilitate their involvement in these areas.
 These types of activities may take place on site or at other educational establishments.
 Much work is carried out with pupils to help them to prepare for their future after Francis Barber.
 Career advice is available and staff provide assistance in filling out college applications.

 Fresh Start aims to be a place where pupils can:

 - Have access to education which is appropriate to their needs